-- 1 If necessary, plug one end of the display's power cord (1) into your display, and the other end into an AC outlet. - 2 If you want to connect an analog monitor, plug the display cable (2) (not supplied) into the monitor port (3) □ on the computer.
+- 1 If necessary, plug one end of the display's power cord (1) into your display, and the other end into an AC outlet. - 2 If you want to connect an analog monitor, plug the display cable (2) (not supplied) into the monitor port (3) □ on the computer or on the docking station.

-3 If you want to connect a TFT/DVI monitor, plug the display cable (2) (not supplied) to an HDMI to DVI-D adapter (3) (not supplied) and plug one end of the HDMI cable (4) (not supplied) to the HDMI to DVI-D adapter (3) and the other end to the HDMI output port (5) on the computer.
+3 If you want to connect a TFT/DVI monitor, plug the display cable (2) (not supplied) to an HDMI to DVI-D adapter (3) (not supplied) and plug one end of the HDMI cable (4) (not supplied) to the HDMI to DVI-D adapter (3) and the other end to the HDMI output port (5) on the computer, if equipped, or plug the display cable(2) (not supplied) into the DVI-D port on the docking station.